wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 Your organization may use a number of API tokens to provide access to the different parts of your API.
 These tokens may leak: be in one or another way accessed and then published to different public repositories and thus become a security threat.

-You need:

-* Monitor public repositories to find your leaked API tokens and try to miss as few episodes as possible.
-To achieve this, you need:

-    * Manually study a huge amount of data over and over again.
+You need to monitor public repositories to find your leaked API tokens and try to miss as few episodes as possible.
+To achieve this, you have to study manually a huge amount of data over and over again.

-* If leaked API tokens are found, prevent their usage.
-To achieve this, you need:

-    * Find all the places where the leaked tokens are used in your API.
-    * Regenerate them in all these places.
+If leaked API tokens are found, it is necessary to prevent their usage.
+To achieve this, you need to find all the places where the leaked tokens are used in your API, regenerate them in all these places, do that quickly, and not to miss any of usage locations.
-    * Do that quickly.
-    * Not to miss any of usage locations.

-## What can be done with API Leaks

 The **API Leaks** module allows: